-The fourth quarter is only the second quarter in which the Company has recognized sales and therefore comparatives are difficult to provide, but compared to the third quarter sales are down 33% primarily due to lower grades of ore coming from the mine.
-The reduction in grade is a result of a need for increased machinery in the mine to enable development on multiple fronts.
+The first quarter of 2008 marks only the third quarter in which the Company has recognized sales and therefore comparatives are difficult to provide, but compared to the fourth quarter of fiscal 2007 sales are up 27% primarily due to increased mining capacity from added equipment and improved grade recovery from the added flexibility provided by increased investment.
+The Company previously commented on the need for increased machinery in the mine to enable the work to develop on multiple fronts and is encouraged by the improved results.
 The Company has continued to commit resources to improving the equipment and developing the operation.
-There are delays in receiving equipment due to high demand in the mining industry, in general, however the Company has received some of the needed units in the first quarter of fiscal 2008.